 Are you struggling to gain traction on your business’s Facebook page?
 Social media, when used correctly, can have a significant positive impact on your business.
-Facebook is one of the most commonly used social media platforms that can help drive traffic to your company.
+Facebook is one of the most commonly used social media platforms, and establishing your business presence on it can help drive traffic to your company.
 Here are some helpful tips to grow your Facebook reach.

 Optimize Facebook Page Content